MaheshSQL/GenAI-Batch-Ingester/README.md

 - Do not run directly on 1000s of documents.
 - Get this solution working locally through Azure Function Core tools as the first step.
-- Run on a very small set (1-2) of smaller documents (< 10 pages>) first.
+- Run on a very small set (1-2) of smaller documents (< 10 pages) first.
-- This pattern assumes incremental addtion of new document batch and track progress one batch at a time.
+- This pattern assumes incremental addition of new document batch and track progress one batch at a time.
 - Incorrect configuration, updates to the code may lead to unexpected Azure bill.

 ![](docs/images/architecture.png)